Chakrabortysoura/NvFile/README.md

 This project is being actively developed.
 Current features on the roadmap -

 - More optimization in bubble tea tui interface for dynamic window sizing.
+- Search functionality in view mode.
+- A small preview window side by side for files and subdirectories.

 ## Be sure to Checkout